Vikas6206/Chocolatey/README.md

 # Chocolatey
-How to use multiple software's at once via chocolatey ?
+How to install multiple software's at once via chocolatey ?

 1] Navigate to chocolatey site and and copy the chocolatey installation commands: